-Pau Castle was founded in the Middle Ages.
-In the 12th century Gaston IV of Béarn built three towers at the fortress called Mazères, Billère and Montauser.
+Pau Castle was founded in the 12th century on top of the hill overlooking the Gave de Pau river.
+The Crusader Gaston IV of Béarn built three towers at the fortress called Mazères, Billère and Montauser.

 During the Renaissance the court of Navarre in 1512 significantly altered the appearance of the castle.
 Originally a fortress, it became a residence.
-Henri d’Albret lived there with his wife Marguerite d’Angoulême, sister of François I, They marked the castle with their initials, still present on the walls and ceilings, and great care was taken to maintain and reproduce them even over the subsequent restorations.
+Henri d’Albret lived there with his wife Marguerite d’Angoulême, sister of François I. The couple marked the castle with their initials – still present on the walls and ceilings – and great care was taken to maintain and reproduce them even over the subsequent restorations.

 Yet it was their grandson who gave the castle its reputation: not by any architectural endeavour, nor even by his own will.
 The future Henri IV was born at Pau on 13 December 1553, and the story did the rest.
 Centuries later, the Château de Pau was used by Napoleon as a holiday home during his period of power.
 The castle then became a presidential residence during the Republic.

 Pau Castle today

 Château de Pau is currently a National Museum which houses the works preserved from the days of Henry IV and during the restoration under Louis-Philippe (French king between 1830 and 1848).
 Today, the castle currently hosts over 100,000 visitors annually, making it the most visited heritage site in the Pyrénées-Atlantiques.